 This month marks Como Audio’s third anniversary in business.
 It’s hard to believe three years have gone by already.
-Tom DeVesto started Como Audio after selling his previous company, Tivoli, and serving out a one year non-compete agreement.
-I started with Como Audio after its inception, following 15 years at Tivoli, product managing every model from the year 2000 through 2015 (as well as most of the products from sister-company Sapphire Audio).
+Tom DeVesto started Como Audio after selling his previous company and serving out a one year non-compete agreement.
+I started with Como Audio after its inception, following 15 years at Tom’s last company, product managing every model from the year 2000 through 2015 (as well as most of the products from sister-company Sapphire Audio).
 I had also worked at another of Tom’s company’s, Cambridge SoundWorks.
-So, I thought what better person to ask Tom to reflect on the past 3 years and indeed his whole career?
-To that end, I asked Tom to take a few minutes out of his busy schedule to answer some questions:
+So, I thought, what better person to reflect on the past 3 years and indeed his whole career?
+To that end, I asked Tom to take a few minutes out of his schedule to answer some questions:

 PS: What originally inspired you to get into the audio business?

 TD: I got into the audio business because I love music.
 I didn’t have a lot of money in those days and working with bands and building sound systems was the best way for me to be immersed in music.
 I then started reaching out to people in their homes and delivering sound systems made by companies like KLH, Marantz, and Advent.